Joel-hanson/Iceberg-locations/README.md

 ## Overview

-This a project which automatically scrapes data from https://www.scp.byu.edu/current_icebergs.html to get the current location of all the large iceberg in Antarctic, The position is derived from ASCAT and OSCAT-2.
+This a project which automatically scrapes data from https://www.scp.byu.edu/current_icebergs.html to get the current location of all the large iceberg in the Antarctic, The position is derived from ASCAT and OSCAT-2.
 The json `iceberg_location.json` contains all the information collected from the page.
-This json is typically updated once or twice a week(as per the updates in website), typically on Mondays and possibly Fridays.
+This JSON is typically updated once or twice a week(as per the updates on the website), typically on Mondays and possibly Fridays.
 Positions reported here are extracted from near real-time ASCAT and OSCAT-2 data in tandem.
 Positions reported in the full iceberg database are generated from science data and have been more accurately tracked.
 The full database is updated only a few times per year which can be accessed from https://www.scp.byu.edu/data/iceberg/database1.html.

+> The scheduled task of scraping the website runs every day.

 ## Requirements